Blotch3D/Blotch3D/readme.md

 -   All other MonoGame features remain available, like audio, joystick support, etc.

--   Blotch3D is a .NET Standard Library.
-So, it works with .NET Framework, .NET Core, and other .NET Standard code.
+-   Blotch3D is a .NET Standard Library that works with .NET 5, .NET Framework, .NET Core 3, and other .NET Standard code.

 -   See <https://github.com/sqrMin1/MonoGame.Forms> to integrate the 3D
     window (BlWindow.Window) with a .NET Forms GUI (although this hasn't